zhenxingjian/SPD-SRU/README.md

 # SPD-SRU
-This is the code for the paper [Statistical Recurrent Models on Manifold valued Data](https://arxiv.org/abs/1805.11204).
+This is the code for the paper [A Statistical Recurrent Model on the Manifold of Symmetric Positive Definite Matrices](https://arxiv.org/abs/1805.11204).

 This is part of the experiment on the UCF11 dataset.